nodejs-mobile/nodejs-mobile/test/wpt/README.md

 A test may have to be skipped because it depends on another irrelevant Web API, or certain harness has not been ported in our test runner yet.
 In that case it needs to be marked with `skip` instead of `fail`.

+The status file may optionally also be a CJS module that exports the object.
+This allows for more complex logic to be used to determine the expected status of a test.

 [Web Platform Tests]: https://github.com/web-platform-tests/wpt
 [`test/fixtures/wpt/README.md`]: ../fixtures/wpt/README.md